Many thanks to Mercer for hosting our thought leadership event:

 Earlier in his career, he worked as an Assistant Vice President for First Bank System and as a Research Assistant at the Federal Reserve Board.
 Mr. Field has an MBA from the J.L.
 Kellogg Graduate School of Management at Northwestern University and a B.A. in Economics and Political Science from Yale University.

-Also, Mr. Field is the author of 'Transparency Games: How Bankers Rig the World of Finance'.
+Also, Mr. Field is the author of 'Transparency Games: How Bankers Rig the World of Finance'; and a member of the Transparency Task Force's International Best Practice Team.

 Our next two speakers - Stephen Davis and Jon Lukomnik are two of the three authors of What They Do With Your Money: How the Financial System Fails Us and How to Fix It.